brylie/principled-architecture/principles.md

 ## Community

 We live in an interconnected web of life.
 As such, community has played a critical role in our evolution as a species.
 We need community to thrive and transcent our capabilities as individuals.
-As software developers, it is important we emerse ourselves in communities of practice, to improve our skills and commonwealth.
+As software developers, it is important we seek out and emerse ourselves in communities of practice, to improve our skills and commonwealth.

 ## Diversity